Minijump/Squirrel/README.md

 * fields with onchange_visibility should be able to be mandatory

 ### To do UX
-* When an error is raised when creating an action (action not yet create); raise an error notification instead of raising an error

 ### Feature ideas
 * Add dynamic doctrsing (expl: pd.Series.replace.__doc__)